This founder hopes to force stronger labor laws, starting by paying domestic workers fairly

 At Well-Paid Maids, the housekeepers are W-2 employees and receive extended benefits.
 Seyedian is particularly concerned with the minute details that make substantial differences in workers’ lives.
 Medical plans are all zero deductible, “because, if you’re a poor person, and you have a high deductible, you don’t really have health insurance.”
 Instead of divorcing sick days from vacation leave, he lumps them all into 22 paid days, because he says poor workers often don’t have a lot of control over their schedules.
 Now, when personal emergencies arise, they don’t have to choose how to claim a day off.

 Of course, higher wages mean higher prices for customers.
 “We’re the most expensive cleaning company in the markets we operate in,” Seyedian says.
-That’s why affluence became one of the two major factors that determined the company’s starter cities: his hometown, Washington, D.C.
-(10 maids) and Boston (one maid).
+That’s why affluence became one of the two major factors that determined the company’s starter cities: his hometown, Washington, D.C., (10 maids) and Boston (one maid).
 Across both cities, the company serves 1,000 customers, of which 40% become recurring.
 His reported revenue for 2018 was $300,000; he expects to bring in double that figure this year.

 Political lean